-If your email subscribers are opted out or aren’t opening your emails, then your marketing messages aren’t getting through.
-What good is it to personalise your outreach, offer time-bound discounts, or use any of the other tactics described above to grow your CLV if your messages aren’t even being read?
+If your email subscribers are opted-out or aren’t opening your emails, then your marketing messages aren’t getting through.
+What good is it to personalize your outreach, offer time-bound discounts, or use any of the other tactics described above to grow your CLV if your messages aren’t even being read?

-Instead, use other ways of communicating with your unaddressable email list – such as paid media or direct mail – to win them back and maximise their CLV.
-When you use your customer data to bridge the gap between online and offline channels, your ROAS will almost always be more favourable than it would be from basic prospecting.
+Instead, use other ways of communicating with your unaddressable email lists – such as paid media or direct mail – to win them back and maximize their CLV.
+When you use your customer data to bridge the gap between online and offline channels, your ROAS will almost always be more favorable than it would be from basic prospecting.

 Tap into Your Customer Data to Grow Your CLV